digital-asset/ex-tutorial-nodejs/README.md

     const uuidv4 = require('uuid/v4');

-The first line loads the bindings and allows you to refer to them through the `daml` object.
+The first line loads the bindings and allows you to refer to them through the `ledger` object.

 The second one creates a shorthand for the `daml` object in the `daml-ledger` library, that can be used to express DAML values in your code concisely.